Upcoming Dates:

 Not included:

-Flights, 1 night stay in Tokyo but we can help arrange it, alcoholic drinks, Meals before your arrival at the surf camp and after you depart.
+Flights, 1 night stay in Tokyo but we can help arrange it and travel through Tokyo with you, alcoholic drinks, Meals before your arrival at the surf camp and after you depart.

 Japan Surf Trip Overview